HiPERCAM/hipercam/docs/index.rst

 |hiper| data.
 Second, it provides an "Application Programmers Interface" (API)
 to allow you to access and manipulate |hiper| and related data.
 The first will be of interest to anyone using |hiper|; the second to those who want to code their own scripts.
 This manual covers both aspects.
+It does not cover use of the |hiper| GUI or the finding chart generator, hfinder.
+Details of these may be found on `gitub <https://github.com/HiPERCAM>`.

 ..
 Warning::